JuanAndresAltamirano/todo-frontend/README.md

 - [https://github.com/tsucch13/todo-backend](https://github.com/tsucch13/todo-backend)

-and you can runn the app by executing the following command:
+and you can run the app by executing the following command:

 ```bash
 ng serve --open